Gemfile of dreams: the libraries we use to build Rails apps

 )

-Below we list popular development tools used by Martians in Rails projects.
+Below are the most popular development tools used by Evil Martians in Rails projects.

 gem 'bootsnap', require: false